Coonoor: History

 Since the time of British rule, Coonoor has served as the terminus of the Nilgiri branch of the Southern Railway zone of the Indian Railways (formerly under the Madras South-Western Railway).
 In its early years, the town featured a sub-magistrate's court, a hospital, three churches, several schools, a library, as well as various shops and hotels catering to Europeans.
 Surrounded by tea and coffee estates, Coonoor is one of the principal hill stations of then Madras Presidency, second only to Ooty in natural advantages.
 The European settlement was located on the upper plateau, while the native quarter was situated on the lower slopes of the valley.

 In the early 1800s, travelers from the plains reached Coonoor and Ooty via the Old Ooty Road.
 Coonoor had an Inspection Bungalow where travelers could rest.
 A historic milestone where the Old Ooty Road approached Coonoor was inscribed with "1 MILE FROM THE BUNGALOW".
 This marker indicated the distance to the Inspection Bungalow in Coonoor.
 The rock was unearthed in June 2025.
 Local historians speculate that the marker might date from the 1830s.

+By the early 1830s, Coonoor had been established as the headquarters of a Pioneer Corps engaged in completing the Coonoor Ghat road.
+The small cantonment then contained houses occupied by Pioneer officers, while the settlement's importance was chiefly associated with its position at the head of the Ghat route connecting the Nilgiri plateau with the plains.

+The Coonoor Pass was reported to have been laid out and substantially completed under Lieutenant-Colonel Le Hardy of the Madras Army.
+The principal ascent from the plains was described as approximately nine miles, following about three miles of comparatively level approach from Mettupalayam.
+The road was recorded as being at least 15 ft wide, with a width of 20 ft intended.
+The route was used for the transport of coffee and agricultural produce from the hills, while goods from the plains were brought up for sale and barter.

+Coonoor was also used as an intermediate resting place for travellers proceeding towards the higher Nilgiri plateau.
+During the period in which the Pioneer Corps remained stationed there, accommodation for travellers was principally provided in a public bungalow, where stays were limited by regulation to three days.
+Six or eight additional bungalows were expected to become available after completion of the corps' works.
+Addionally, a hotel consisting of four detached bungalows was operated by Mr and Mrs Davison near the church.
+A medical officer of the East India Company was also stationed at Coonoor and periodically attended Kotagiri.